Dermal Fillers

 Hypersensitivity reactions

-The risk of hypersensitivity reactions is rare but is increased, in theory at least, when patients wear make-up as these substances can be implanted into the dermis during filler procedures.
+The risk of hypersensitivity reactions is rare but is increased, in theory at least, when patients wear make-up as these substances can be implanted into the dermis during treatment procedures.
 Therefore, patients must be make-up free at the time of injection.

 Pro-inflammatory medications